numberscope/frontscope/doc/making-a-visualizer.md

 The engine expects visualizers to be packaged in `visualizerExportModules` which take as their arguments the name of the visualizer which is displayed in the UI.
-You can also reference the name of the visualizer to maintain consistency, though the `VisualizerDifferences` sets it explicitly.
+You can also reference the name of the visualizer to maintain consistency, though the `Differences` sets it explicitly.

-The other arguments in the export module are the visualizer itself (`VisualizerDifferences` in the example case, which is the name of the class we created), and a description.
+The other arguments in the export module are the visualizer itself (`Differences` in the example case, which is the name of the class we created), and a description.

 If you place the file containing your visualizer class definition with the export module in the folder name `Visualizers`, the engine will automatically